Mechanical inhibition of dissipation in a thermodynamically consistent active solid

 The frameworks that have so far been developed to study such dense arrays of active particles suffer from a number of key limitations.
 Firstly, they typically overlook the force-free nature of self-propulsion mechanisms that are designed to work in low Reynolds number conditions \cite{purcell2014life,najafi2004simple,golestanian2005,golestanian2008analytic,lauga2009hydrodynamics}, and, instead, incorporate self-actuation via unphysical ``active force'' monopoles.
-Secondly, and most importantly for the purpose of this work, they are not thermodynamically consistent, in the sense that they lack a systematic access to the relevant equilibrium limit, which can be formally linked to the vanishing of a microscopic affinity and the re-establishment of global detailed-balance.
+Secondly, and most importantly for the purpose of this work, they are not thermodynamically consistent, in the sense that they lack a systematic access to the relevant equilibrium limit \footnote{To give but one example, consider the fact that the zero self-propulsion speed limit of hard-core particles with Vicsek-type alignment interactions is in fact \emph{not} an equilibrium one \cite{tasaki2020hohenberg}.}, which can be formally linked to the vanishing of a microscopic affinity and the re-establishment of global detailed-balance.
 Thirdly, they typically lack a systematic accounting of all relevant contributions to the entropy production, which can for example be dominated by the dissipation in the fluid medium \cite{DaddiMoussaIder2023}, where implementation of momentum conservation will introduce subtleties that affect even the most basic definitions and thermodynamic relations used in probing entropy production \cite{Golestanian2025}.